Tamagawa Village, Fukushima Prefecture: A major producer of the mythical fruit "Sarunashi"! What makes it a popular super fruit?

 table of contents

-you know the fruit called Saru-nashi
+yousarunashifamiliar with the fruit called

 Tamagawa Village, located in the Nakadori region of Fukushima Prefecture, is focusing on producing the "Sarunashi" fruit, which is said to be the original species of kiwifruit, as its specialty.
-The "Sarunashi" fruit is not a familiar name to most people, but there is a reason why it is attracting so much attention, not just because it is a rare fruit.
+The "Sarunashi" fruit is not a familiar name to most people, but there is a reason why it is attracting so much attention, not just because it is a rare fruit

-This time, we will take a deeper look into the relationship between Tamagawa Village and the monkey pear.
+This time, we will take a deeper look into the relationship between Tamagawa Village and the monkey pear

 What kind of fruit is "Sarunashi"?

-Sarunashi, also known as kokuwa, is a plant that is widely distributed in the mountainous regions of the Japanese archipelago, and in particularly cold regions, it grows wild even in settlements at altitudes of less than 100 meters.
+Sarunashi, also known as kokuwa, is a plant that is widely distributed in the mountainous regions of the Japanese archipelago, and in particularly cold regions, it grows wild even in settlements at altitudes of less than 100 meters

-By the way, the origin of the name "Saru-nashi" is related to the animal monkey.
+By the way, the origin of the name "Saru-nashi" is related to the animal monkey

 Saru-nashi fruit is an important food source for wild animals.
 Asian black bears and brown bears are said to enjoy consuming large amounts of saru-nashi.
-Japanese macaques are no exception.
+Japanese macaques are no exception

 At first glance, the sarunashi may seem difficult to handle, but it is actually Tamagawa Village, Ishikawa County, Fukushima Prefecture, that produces this sarunashi as a local specialty.
-Next, we will introduce you to the area of Tamagawa Village.
+Next, we will introduce you to the area of Tamagawa Village

 What is Tamagawa Village, which is focusing on monkey pea production?

 Tamagawa Village, Ishikawa County, is a village located in the Nakadori region of Fukushima Prefecture.
 It was once ruled by Ishikawa Akinokami Minamoto no Arimitsu, a member of the Minamoto no Yoriyoshi clan.
-When Izumi Village and Sukama Village merged in 1955, the village took its name from the Tama River (later renamed "Izumigo River") that flowed through the two villages, and became Tamagawa Village.
+When Izumi Village and Sukama Village merged in 1955, the village took its name from the Tama River (later renamed "Izumigo River") that flowed through the two villages, and became Tamagawa Village

-Tamagawa Village is one of the more compact areas in Fukushima Prefecture, but it is an area blessed with charm and resources.
+Tamagawa Village is one of the more compact areas in Fukushima Prefecture, but it is an area blessed with charm and resources

-Additionally, Tamagawa Village is home to Fukushima Airport .
-The airport was built by cutting through the hilly area that straddles Tamagawa Village and Sukagawa City.
-Within the airport grounds, you can see an exhibition of characters from the Ultraman series, as Sukagawa City is the birthplace of Director Eiji Tsuburaya, the creator of Ultraman.
-Furthermore, Fukushima Airport Park , located adjacent to the airport, has three spacious areas themed around people, nature, and science, making it a great place for families and local residents to relax.
+In addition, Tamagawa Village is home toFukushima Airport.
+The airport was built by excavating a hilly area that spans Tamagawa Village and Sukagawa City.
+Within the airport grounds, visitors can see exhibits of characters from the Ultraman series, a nod to the fact that Eiji Tsuburaya, the creator of Ultraman, is from Sukagawa City.
+Furthermore,Fukushima Airport Park, located next to the airport, features three spacious areas themed around people, nature, and science, making it a place of relaxation for families and local residents.

-And what we want to focus on this time is that Tamagawa Village is known for its specialty product, "Sarunashi," and boasts the highest production of sarunashi in Japan.
-The sarunashi, which was originally eaten locally, has been recognized as one of the local resources, and the village has collaborated with Tamagawa University in Machida, Tokyo, to take on the challenge of sixth-generation production.
-As a result, various products made from processed sarunashi have been created, and the fruit has developed into an important industry for the village.
+What we want to highlight this time is thatTamagawa Village's specialty product is the "kiwi fruit," andit boasts the largest production volume of kiwi fruit in Japan.
+Originally a local food, the kiwi fruit was recognized as one of the local resources, and the village collaborated with Tamagawa University in Machida City, Tokyo, to take on the challenge of sixth-sector industrialization.
+As a result, various products made from processed kiwi fruit have been created, and it has grown into an important industry for the village.

 Enjoy monkey pears in Tamagawa Village!

 As mentioned above, sarunashi can only be eaten raw for a very short period of time, and they are rarely available in the market.
-However, in Tamagawa Village, a major producer of sarunashi, you can have a special experience that can only be found in a place where they are grown.
+However, in Tamagawa Village, a major producer of sarunashi, you can have a special experience that can only be found in a place where they are grown

-We also recommend processed foods that can be enjoyed in any season and can be ordered online.
+We also recommend processed foods that can be enjoyed in any season and can be ordered online

 Tamakawa Roadside Station <Information>